 You have waited long for this one!
 But here it is, you can now create your own interior decoration with this 3D paper Scorpion!

 There is the dreaded but much sought after Scorpion!
 Now you can bring this 3D paper scorpion into your home in a very animal-friendly way.
-All of our cool animals and bugs are made with FSC paper.
-And so is this 3D Paper Scorpion.
+All of our cool animals and bugs are eco-friendly and so is this 3D Paper Scorpion.
 Assembling this Scorpion is almost a mindfulness exercise in itself.
 The feeling of pride when you have finished assembling this cool Scorpion is great and you have immediately made an eye-catcher for your home!

 The Scorpion kit contains: